Horse race with jockeys in front of the MGM Grand

 RACE OF THE DAY: CHAMPION HURDLE

-All eyes are on the Champion Hurdle and a mouthwatering clash between two of racing’s most prized assets: Brighterdaysahead and Constitution Hill.
+All eyes are on the Champion Hurdle and a potential mouthwatering clash between three of racing’s most prized assets: Brighterdaysahead, Constitution Hill and The New Lion.

 CHELTENHAM FESTIVAL DAY 2